This post may contain affiliate links. For more info, visit the disclosure page.

-Sometimes, gurus can make affiliate marketing appear as if it’s the hardest thing in the world so they can sell you their secret tool that will make things simple for you.
+Sometimes, gurus can make affiliate marketing appear as if it’s the toughest thing in the world so they can sell you their secret tool that will make things simple for you.

 They’d make it seem as if you don’t use their done-for-you systems, you’re doomed to fail.

 In a lot of cases, the blame can be placed on the affiliate because they just don’t want to do the work.
-It’s cool – we all have that lazy side that just begs for the done-for-you systems and the secret tools but the ones who actually succeed are the ones who are putting in the work and following the process.
+It’s cool – we all have that lazy side that just begs for the done-for-you systems and the secret tools but the guys who do succeed are those who are putting in the work and following the process.

-Affiliate marketing is easy and even though there are different ways to do it, it all comes down to following a simple 4 step process.
+Even though there are different ways of doing affiliate marketing, it all comes down to following a simple 4 step process.

-I’m going to break down that simple 4 step process right here in this article for you so if you’re struggling to make your first dollar online or you seem to be stuck, then you need to make sure you’re following this process.
+I’m going to break down this simple 4 step process right here in this blog post for you so if you’re struggling to make your first dollar online or you seem to be stuck, then you need to make sure you’re following this process.

 If you are following the process, because it’s that easy, then the problem may be in one of the steps.
 Just identify which step and you’ll be closer to finding the solution that will put you back on the earning track.

 The very first step to take in any business (not just online business or affiliate marketing) is to find a niche that you want to target.